👨💻 Important Information and Who We Are

 The ways in which your data is collected includes:

-Automated technologies.
+Access Our Website.
 As you use our website, we automatically collect technical data.
-We collect this data using cookies (see the 🍪Cookies section).
+We collect this data using cookies (see 🍪Cookies section).

 ⚙️ How We Use Your Personal Data